12 footballers forever living in the shadow of their more successful siblings

 3. Rodney Sneijder

-The youngest of the three Sneijder brothers, Rodney was on the books at Ajax from eight years old and was approached by Real Madrid in 2008 – aged 17 – until Wesley nixed the proposed move.
+Although the career of Wesley's older brother Jeff was curtailed by injury, it was a different story for younger brother Rodney.
+He was on the books with Ajax as a youngster and was actually approached by Real Madrid in 2008.
+Wesley blocked the move, though.
 “I stopped the discussions,” Wesley said.
 “I've told him that he first must make a breakthrough at Ajax."

-That breakthrough never came for Rodney who joined FC Utrecht on a season-long loan in 2011 before joining Waalwijk the following summer.
-After spells at Almere City in the Eerste Divisie and Dundee United, he signed with DHSC in the sixth tier of Dutch football last summer.
+Now 26, Rodney has just signed with DHSC in the sixth tier of Dutch football.
 Wesley, meanwhile, left Real Madrid in 2009 to sign for Inter where he won the Treble to go alongside his 100+ caps for the Netherlands.
 If only...

 4. Willy Aubameyang